 Is the maintaining of power through exclusivity and compulsory membership the reason why we are so over-regulated?
 Are many of our Rules and Regulations unnecessarily pushed by those with Animal Rights and personal agendas?
 Specific examples of this have been recently covered by Dog News Australia (DNA).
 I could add more including the one in the last issue of DNA which was a case of administrators not understanding but doggedly attempting to act against their own Regulations.
 But suffice to say these specific examples just add to the problem.
-So is the third reason why our unique Australian dog organization which keeps our Pure Breed Stud Registry at present in decline because of over-regulation?
+So is the third reason why our unique Australian dog organisation which keeps our Pure Breed Stud Registry at present in decline because of over-regulation?
 If so, does anyone have any ideas on how to reduce these superfluous Regulations?

 Surely exclusivity and compulsory membership add up to non-democratic processes.
 Many wars have been fought and lost over a lack of democracy!
 Punishment of its own members for acting against one of our myriad of rules and regulations which administrators may or may not understand is, in my opinion as bad as being fired upon by our own governments.

 Many of us feel we are constantly under threats from those in charge.
 In order to prosper and grow surely the better alternative would be to build on the solid foundation of education, promotion and respect.
 We have people with a lifetime of experience within our ranks.
 But all too often these people are over-shadowed by those with animal rights and personal agendas.

 So, let's get back to basics.
-The ANKC is in the unique position of being Australia's only pure breed dog organization.
+The ANKC is in the unique position of being Australia's only pure breed dog organisation.
 We are responsible for keeping Australia's only pure breed Stud Register, the heartbeat and pulse of what make us all tick.
 It is in our hands whether we continue to accept compulsory membership and exclusivity causing over-regulation, or think about the consequences of change.